ECRF/coding-standards/software_versioning_guidelines.md

 ### Standard release

-Typical TechArk releases are the `Major.Minor` number combination.
+Typical ECRF releases are the `Major.Minor` number combination.
 A standard release contains features and can also have fixes as well.

 ### Patch release

-TechArk patch releases are the `Major.Minor.Patch` number combination.
+ECRF patch releases are the `Major.Minor.Patch` number combination.
 Patch releases consist of only fixes/refactoring and no new features.

 ---